Mafalda-hub/Horoscope/README.md

 ## The Brief

 For project 2, we were given the challenge of building a React application consuming a 3rd party public API of our choice.
 We had to create several components and a router.
-The project was to be completed in pairs to gain experince in pair programming, collaborating with other developers using tools such as `git` and best practices such as `branching, pull requests and code reviews`.
+The project was to be completed in pairs to gain experience in pair programming, collaborating with other developers using tools such as `git` and best practices such as `branching, pull requests and code reviews`.

 ## The Approach Taken